Oman · Close Protection & Executive Security

 Foreign Operators

 Foreign security personnel must operate through Omani-licensed security companies.
-The Royal Oman Police takes a conservative approach to foreign security operations and expects full compliance with local licensing frameworks.
+The Royal Oman Police takes a conservative and compliance-oriented approach to foreign security operations.

 Zone Intelligence